osrn/lazy-ledger/README.md

 Solar Network Core Plugin for Rewards Bookkeeping and Payments Distribution.

 ## Introduction
 Lazy-Ledger is a core plugin utilizing core functions and events to share forging rewards with voters and other stakeholders.
 Rewards are calculated at each forged block then allocated amongst the stakeholders in accordance with the plan in effect.
-The ledger is stored as a local database where an entry is recorded for each stakeholder for each block forged with an autorecovery mechanism in place in the event of a block revert or network fork autorecovery.
+The ledger is stored as a local database where an entry is recorded for each stakeholder for each block forged with an auto-recovery mechanism in place in the event of a block revert or network fork auto-recovery.

 A ledger record is composed of following metadata:
 `block height`, `round`, `forged time`, `block reward`, `earned reward`[^1], `earned fees`[^2], `total valid votes`[^3], `recipient address`, `recipient type`, `valid voting balance`[^3], `share ratio`, `allotment`, `entry timestamp`, `payment transaction id`, `timestamp transaction forged`